Skip to content

 Note

-The platforms annotation only has effect for images that use an update strategy which fetches meta-data.
+The platforms field only has effect for images that use an update strategy that fetches meta-data.
 Currently, these are the latest and digest strategies.
 For semver and name strategies, the platforms setting has no effect.

 Specifying pull secrets